TVISTAURI6538/WRO-future-engineers---Ttauri/README.md

 Together, Mubeen and Vaishant complement each other's skills and work well as a team.
 They have gained valuable experience from the small competitions they have participated in so far, and they hope that this is just the beginning of bigger things to come.​
 # About-The-Car-

+# The-Chassis-

+For the chasis we have used a readymade chasis that can support the ackerman's steering mechanism.
+It is run by a single 12v dc motor.

 # The-Mecanism-Used-For-Steering-
-For the steering system we have used the ackerman's steering system we chose this because this system had satisfied all our expectations and would work best for our robot.
-We had researched immensely to find the steering system that would be best for ou robot.
+For the steering system we have used the ackerman's steering mechanism.
+We chose this because this system had satisfied all our expectations and would work best for our robot.
+We had researched immensely to find the steering system that would be best for our robot.
 We had tested multiple steering systems like rack and pinion steering, electronic rear motor steering, 4 wheel steering and hydraulic steering.
 But all of these mechanisms had many setbacks that would slow down our robot.
 The perfect mechanism was servo based ackerman's steering.
 It had great speed and accurate turning even on sharp turn's.

 ![steering mechanism](https://content.instructables.com/FA5/WOWE/J0X5B80H/FA5WOWEJ0X5B80H.png?auto=webp&frame=1&crop=3:2&fit=bounds&md=297a80991ec822f92a05d6a451b578e0)